 Monmouth Coffee is where the obsession started for many of us.
 The line out the door says enough.
 The best places balance technical precision with making you want to linger.

-Let's discuss in more detail why I recommend the neighborhoods where I eat.
+These are the neighborhoods I return to when I want the meal to be the highlight of the day.
 Forget about places that are 'Instagram-worthy.'
 This is where taste and flavor is more important that aesthetics.

 Tooting is my spiritual home for South Asian food.
 This is where I bring people who think they know curry but have only been to Brick Lane tourist spots.
 My family’s been going to Lahore Karahi since I was fifteen.
 The food halls turn out South Indian dosas, Pakistani karahi, and Sri Lankan hoppers that make weekend journeys worth it.